ianbm/ianbm.github.io/essays/the-lazy-way-to-make-webpages.md

 <img src="/images/columnClass.png" width="300px">

 With a UI framework, we can skip the defining part.
+We can use classes that are already defined by the framework.
 Then all we have left to do is the easy/fun part: changing the style.
+That makes designing a webpage a lot simpler and less tedious.
 ## How UI frameworks help with layout
+We created a page called BrowserHistory, first using only HTML and CSS, then with Semantic UI.
 Here are two screenshots: one of a page using just HTML and CSS, and the other using Semantic UI.

 ### HTML/CSS:
 <img src="/images/htmlCssPage.png" width="500px">